-This plant was built in 1980 as a manufacturing center in the Hokuriku area on the Japan seaside.
+This factory was built in 1980 as a manufacturing center in the Hokuriku area on the Japan seaside.

-Besides EDMs, this plant also has manufacturing facilities for High Speed Milling and a stockyard for KHS consumables.
+Besides EDMs, this factory also has manufacturing facilities for High Speed Milling and a stockyard for KHS consumables.

 |Address / Tel||78, Nagaya, Sakai-cho, Sakai city, Fukui Pref.
 919-0598, Japan